NOC-MDP/MammaMia/README.md

 ```

 #### Additional installation notes
-PyInterp builds from source in pip and will need some C++ dependencies installing:
+The Mamma Mia dependency, PyInterp builds from source in pip and will need some C++ dependencies installing:
 - g++
 - cmake
 - boost